{

 Here is the sequence of steps for reverse order

-Sort list of objects properties in descending order
+Sort list of object properties in descending order

 Program code: